vhkrish/Basic-Stats/README.md

 # Basic-Stats
 Basic stats concepts repository

-The notebook is me trying to learn stats concepts from Jonathon Soma(all the data and text are from him?)
+This is me trying to learn stats concepts from Jonathon Soma(all the data and text are from him!)